Industry-Specific Nominal and Real Effective Exchange Rates of 25 Countries Worldwide

 Overview

-RIETI started publishing the novel dataset of the industry-specific nominal effective exchange rate (I-NEER) and the industry-specific real effective exchange rate (I-REER) in May 2011 in cooperation with the Center for Economic and Social Studies in Asia (CESSA) of the Department of Economics at Yokohama National University (YNU).
+RIETI began publishing a novel dataset on industry-specific nominal effective exchange rates (I-NEERs) and industry-specific real effective exchange rates (I-REERs) in May 2011, in cooperation with the Center for Economic and Social Studies in Asia (CESSA) of the Department of Economics at Yokohama National University (YNU).

-RIETI began releasing the daily and monthly series of I-NEER and I-REER for nine Asian economies from March 2015, and the data for 18 countries started to be published from April 2016 including nine more countries from Europe, North America, and Oceania.
-Since February 2018, the database availability has been extended to 25 economies worldwide by including additional seven countries from Europe and Oceania.
+Real effective exchange rates are widely used to measure export price competitiveness.
+However, industry-level differences in export price competitiveness cannot be analyzed using “aggregate” real effective exchange rates.
+Our research project published the I-REERs for the first time worldwide.
+We began releasing the daily and monthly series of I-NEERs and I-REERs for nine Asian economies in March 2015.
+In April 2016, we published data for 18 economies, including nine additional countries from Europe, North America, and Oceania.
+Since February 2018, the database has been expanded to 25 economies worldwide, including seven additional countries from Europe and Oceania.

 Asia (nine countries)